 - You can only move livestock across or along a public road during daylight.

 - Any livestock deposits on any road or pavement which could cause a hazard to other road users must be removed as soon as possible.

-- Grazing of Livestock and Driving of Livestock permits are available for 6-12 months from the Shire of Campaspe at no charge.
+- Grazing of Livestock and Driving of Livestock permits are available for 6-12 months from the Campaspe Shire Council at no charge.
 Conditions apply.

 To report stock on roads, please speak with a Community Ranger:

 Ranger, Shire area east of Campaspe River - 0407 835 188

 Ranger, Shire area west of Campaspe River - 0418 998 870

 For more information, contact Local Laws on 1300 666 535.